My Dear Christian friend,

 Four hundred years ago, the invention of the telescope allowed Galileo to make new observations of the planets.
 His discoveries confirmed the theory of Copernicus that the earth and the planets revolved around the sun.
 His observations were confirmed by other astronomers.
 This new understanding contradicted the current world view based on Aristotle, and the teaching of the Church.
 The Church condemned this new theory as “false and contrary to Scripture”.
 The theologians quoted verses like Ps 104:5 “He set the earth on its foundation; it can never be moved.” to confirm the status quo, and prove that the earth was the centre of the universe.
 In 1632, Galileo was charged with heresy!
 Today we accept the scientific evidence that the earth is a planet orbiting the sun.
 We read those passages of Scripture as poetic figures of speech without scientific significance.

 I am challenged and concerned to interpret Scripture correctly in my own generation.
-The same science that benefits our lives, and forms the foundation of my daily work, provides evidence that the universe is 13.7 billion years old and that life on earth has developed slowly over hundreds of millions of years.
+The same science that benefits our lives, and forms the foundation of my daily work, provides evidence that the universe is 13.7 billion years old, that the earth was formed 4.5 billion years ago, and that life on earth has developed slowly over hundreds of millions of years.
 This is in direct contrast to a literal reading of the creation story in the Bible.
-Yet,the current understanding of science, that the entire universe had a beginning in a single instant of time, rather than existing for ever, is in line with the overview that the Bible gives.
+Yet, the current understanding of science, that the entire universe had a beginning in a single instant of time, rather than existing forever, is in line with the overview that the Bible gives.

 The late Dr John Thompson was a scientist, archeologist and Hebrew scholar.
 He posed the question, “Genesis 1-3: Science?
 History?
 Theology?”
 In his classic 1966 lecture of the same title, he showed that Scripture has many different types of literature; poetry, history, prophecy, parable and allegory.
 He argued that the creation accounts of Genesis 1-3 can be read as a poetic or metaphorical account, written in a pre-scientific era, from which people in every age of history can learn the timeless truths about the origins and meaning of life, and man’s relationship to his Creator.